urav06/dialectic/README.md

 **[Halt AI Development](./halt-ai-development/)** — This house would pause the development of artificial general intelligence until robust safety frameworks are established.

+**[PhD Research Autonomy](./phd-research-autonomy/)** — PhD students should follow their gut, not their supervisor, when choosing their research topic.

 <!-- Add more debates as they're created -->

 ---